 In recent years, I have also delved deeply into the history of drama, exploring humor in German comedy from the 17th to the early 19th century in my second book.
 I have since published on the rise of emotionally moving writing strategies in Zemire et Azor (1771), the book and performance history of popular libretti, as well as examining Lessing’s Hamburgische Dramaturgie (1767/69) and Kleist’s Der Zerbrochene Krug (1808/1832).

-It is very important to me to study literature both hermeneutically and digitally.
-On the one hand, I engage in thorough philological work on both printed and handwritten fiction, connecting it with the history of ideas and cultural capital.
-On the other hand, I explore quantitative methods, especially the findings from large language models and their relation to interpretation (see project page „Emotions in Drama„).
+It is very important to me to study literature hermeneutically.
+I love to engage in thorough philological work on both printed and handwritten fiction, connecting it with the history of ideas and cultural capital.
+During the last years I have also started to investigate large language models and their relation to interpretation and literary history (see „Emotions in Drama„).